jc-prg/mbox/BACKLOG.md

 * OK - BUG Deleting playlist entry with "not found" from list doesn't work
 * OK - play in track of a playlist starts as part of the playlist (instead of single track)
 * OK - BUG icons on local player buttons
+* OK - simulate cardID in the settings
+* OK - Handle podcasts as a specific type of streams -> playlist functionality
+* OK - BUG jump in track
+* OK - app: length of podcast (= x/1000?)
+* OK - app: jump in a podcast (like in track)
+* OK - BUG List of Cards doesn't work any more (only ID, no track infos) -> Dark Theme
+* OK - BUG app: "empty album" isn't placed correctly for wider view incl. chapters
+* OK - faster status reload if playing a song
+* OK - Track Info for podcasts, more detailed podcast info, cover in list view